 \subsection{3D Human Motion Generation}

 Motion prediction is a task to forecast subsequent frames from a given frame or multiple frames, and motion in-betweening is a boundary value problem that generates a natural motion sequence while satisfying the given starting and target poses.
-Motion prediction models \citep{fragkiadaki2015recurrent, guo2019human, aksan2019structured} and in-betweening models \citep{harvey2020robust, KIM2022108894, Duan_Lin_Zou_Yuan_Qian_Zhang_2022} have been developed, but the models lack the ability to perform multiple tasks with a single model and cannot synthesize motion from textual descriptions.
+Motion prediction models \citep{fragkiadaki2015recurrent, guo2019human} and in-betweening models \citep{harvey2020robust, KIM2022108894, Duan_Lin_Zou_Yuan_Qian_Zhang_2022} have been developed, but the models lack the ability to perform multiple tasks with a single model and cannot synthesize motion from textual descriptions.

-In the text-to-motion domain, early models \citep{lin:vigil18, ahn2018text2action} approached the text-to-motion synthesis task with the sequence-to-sequence model.
-After that, \citet{guo2020action2motion} and \citet{petrovich2021action} introduced a variational autoencoder (VAE) to create motion from behavioral labels to improve motion quality and produce a diversified range of motions.
-Recent models \citep{ghosh2021synthesis, petrovich22temos} advanced the text-to-motion task by composing 3D human motion from free-form texts, instead of simple action labels, to cover more expressive human motions.
-They demonstrated free-form language-based motion generation by taking advantage of pre-trained language model.
+In the text-to-motion domain, early models \citep{lin:vigil18, ahn2018text2action} approach the text-to-motion synthesis task with the sequence-to-sequence model.
+After that, \citet{guo2020action2motion} and \citet{petrovich2021action} introduce a variational autoencoder (VAE) to create motion from behavioral labels to improve motion quality and produce a diversified range of motions.
+Recent models \citep{ghosh2021synthesis, petrovich22temos} advance the text-to-motion task by composing 3D human motion from free-form texts, instead of simple action labels, to cover more expressive human motions.
+They demonstrate free-form language-based motion generation by taking advantage of pre-trained language model.
 However, these models have limitations in extensibility to conventional motion tasks or text-based motion editing.